dereksonderegger/444/docs/07_Factors.md

 <img src="07_Factors_files/figure-html/unnamed-chunk-11-1.png" width="672" />

-*I need to add the case where we are updating a column of factors and I want to replace a single observations level with another.
+*I need to add the case where we are updating a column of factors and we want to replace a single observation's level with another.
 To do this we do something like this:*

 ```r
 data <- data.frame( Name=c('Alice','Bruce','Charlie'), Grade = c('A','B','B') ) %>%